-We are all excited about the many things planned for the 2016-2017 school year!
-We have much to celebrate as we look forward to the coming school year including Holder School’s recent selection as a Gold Ribbon School by the California Department of Education.
-Educational excellence is our goal for each and every Holder Hawk; our exceptional staff work diligently to ensure success for all of our students.
+We are all excited about the many opportunities for students during for the 2018-2019 school year!
+Educational excellence is our goal for each and every Holder Hawk; our exceptional staff works diligently to ensure success for all of our students.

 At Holder School we take bullying very seriously; so much so that we've developed a policy in this area.
 To read our Anti-Bullying/Anti-Harassment Policy, please click here.
-We will continue offering student mentoring, social skills groups, and our sixth graders will participate in the Cypress Police Department’s P.A.C.E.
+We held an Anti-Bullying Kick-Off Assembly to begin the school year, and our sixth graders participated in the Cypress Police Department’s P.A.C.E.
 (Positive Action through Character Education) Program.

-We have an outstanding partnership with the city of Stanton and through this collaborative Holder School families have access to many services such as counseling, childcare, parenting classes, summer programs, mentoring, and many others.
-We believe quality education can be achieved through high expectations of student performance and behavior; strong family/school/community partnerships; and a dedicated enthusiastic staff committed to providing the best education possible for the students at Holder School.
+We believe quality education can be achieved through high expectations of student performance and behavior, strong family/school/community partnerships, and a dedicated enthusiastic staff committed to providing the best education possible for the students at Holder School.

-We are very excited to once again partner with the Tiger Woods Learning Center in Anaheim and the Ocean Institute in Dana Point.
-Through these partnerships, Holder students will be provided with real-world, hands-on experiences as they see science and technology come to life before their eyes!
+We are very excited to once again partner with the Tiger Woods Learning Center in Anaheim where Holder students will be provided with real-world, hands-on experiences as they see science come to life before their eyes!

 Our Holder Hawks will be soaring to success this year!

 About Holder School